 For migrating students, skills acquired in their home country matter mainly for their complementarity with skills acquired in the host country.
 For example, the wage gap was smaller for migrants to Israel who subsequently educated themselves in Israel, suggesting some complementarities in the human capital acquired at home and in the host country.
-However, a 9 percent gap in earnings persisted [3].
-Another study, which looked at data from the 2003 National Survey of College Graduates for the United States, reported that student migrants performed as well as native students in terms of wages and productivity and were more likely to start a business [4].
+However, a 9% gap in earnings persisted [4].
+Another study, which looked at data from the 2003 National Survey of College Graduates for the US, reported that student migrants performed as well as native students in terms of wages and productivity, and were more likely to start a business [5].

-Policies designed to harmonize qualifications among countries – such as the European Ministers of Education’s Bologna Declaration – are thus likely to have a positive effect on attracting international students.
+Policies designed to harmonize qualifications among countries—such as the Bologna Declaration of the European Ministers of Education (1999)—are thus likely to have a positive effect on attracting international students.
 These policies, by promoting the continuation of one’s education in the host country, reduce the wage penalty for workers whose education and qualifications were acquired in their home countries.

-The financial and nonfinancial costs of migration
+<B>The financial and non-financial costs of migration

-Migration entails both financial and nonfinancial costs.
+Migration entails both financial and non-financial costs.
 The direct financial costs of migration are travel costs, tuition fees, living expenses, and various administrative costs.
 While transportation costs have fallen, proximity is still important in choosing the destination.
 Originating from a country close to the host country, as well as sharing the same language, correlates strongly with the number of international students.
-This finding is consistent with the idea that cultural proximity also matters [2].
+This finding is consistent with the idea that cultural proximity also matters [3].

-While tuition fees alone have little impact on where migrants study, the relative cost of living does have an impact.
-A difference of $1,000 in annual living expenses accounts for a decrease in enrollment of up to 8 percentage points [2].
+While tuition fees alone have little impact on where migrants study, the relative cost of living does have an effect.
+A difference of $1,000 in annual living expenses accounts for a decrease in enrollment of up to 8 percentage points [3].
 Policies that help reduce or defray these costs could therefore be an effective means of attracting international students.

-The costs incurred by international students are subject to two risks that are difficult for individual to insure against and that do not affect native students – exchange rate fluctuations and home-country income risks.
-For instance, students who finance their study with home country income could see their revenues depleted if the financial situation at home deteriorates or if the home-country currency depreciates relative to the host-country currency.
-The effect of a drop in home-country GDP is a priori ambiguous, however.
+The costs incurred by international students are subject to two risks that are difficult for individuals to insure against and that do not affect native students—exchange rate fluctuations and home country income risks.
+For instance, students who finance their study with home country income could see their revenues depleted if the financial situation at home deteriorates or if the home country currency depreciates relative to the host country currency.
+The effect of a drop in home country GDP is a priori ambiguous, however.
 It makes financing education more difficult, but depressed labor market conditions at home make working abroad more attractive.
 Some research has found that international students are quite responsive to exchange rate changes and to changes in home GDP.
 Thus, for example, higher education institutions within the eurozone are particularly attractive for students who live in a eurozone country.

-Among the nonfinancial costs of migration are visa restrictions, labor market integration, and family circumstances.
-Although visa costs are modest, visa policies are important in explaining migration decisions since migration is partly determined by the possibility of integrating into the host country’s labor market.
-For example, individuals with a degree from a U.S. university are estimated to be 26 times more likely to obtain a legal work permit than are other applicants.
+Among the non-financial costs of migration are visa restrictions, labor market integration, and family circumstances.
+Although visa costs are modest, visa policies are important in explaining migration decisions, since migration is partly determined by the possibility of integrating into the host country’s labor market.
+For example, individuals with a degree from a US university are estimated to be 26 times more likely to obtain a legal work permit than other applicants are.